 More voters, informed voters

 Midterm election years are typically not great for voter turnout, but 2018 didn’t quite follow that rule.
-At CTD, we were encouraged that 53% of registered voters voted the midterms.
+At CTD, we were encouraged that 53% of registered voters voted in the midterms.
 Our efforts to register and engage voters this year include…

 … serving as a lead organizer for the 2018 Texas Disability Issues Forum, which brought together the disability community and major candidates for statewide office to discuss issues affecting the disability community.